tobylockley/BizeoEthernet/README.md

 **Initializes the bizeo class and ethernet shield with specified MAC address.**

 #####Input:
-Array of 6 bytes corresponding to a mac address.
-E.g. byte mac[] = { 0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0x01 };
+* Pointer to an array of 6 bytes corresponding to a mac address.
+E.g:
+  byte mac[] = { 0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0x01 };

 #####Output:
 * 1 - Succeeded to initialize ethernet shield and obtain IP address